GeorginaVanDort/weatherly/README.md

 The user is then presented with a mock-up of the current temperature and summary for the chosen city.
 This will be replaced with dynamic data from DarkSky next week.

-User can click on another link to veiw the rain forcast in 5-minute intervals (aslo a mock up at this stage).
+User can click on another link to view the rain forecast in 5-minute intervals (also a mock up at this stage).

 This App currently has the following features: